addu390/addu390.github.io/_posts/2022-04-10-hybrid-spatial-index-conclusion.md

 - Implementing tree data structures: quad-tree, r-tree, and kd-tree and the hybrid trees: quad-kd and r-kd trees.
 - Generating the input dataset to compare all the five tree structures for different scenarios, some of the prominent input parameters are:
     - Quantity of spatial data (Number of points and rectangles).
-    - Density of spatial data (how closely the data points to each other).
+    - Density of spatial data (how closely the data points are to each other).
     - Number of bounding rectangles within the given area in hybrid trees.
     - Maximum capacity of bounding rectangle/quadrant (branching factor) to decide when to split.
 - Integrating with a lightweight plotting library to visualize the results.